- You may suddenly feel overwhelmingly insecure: Ongoing events may cause locations previously considered safe to suddenly appear utterly unsafe.

 - You may worry excessively about your next of kin, regardless of whether they are in your close approximity or abroad.

 - You may feel depressed and/or the need to withdraw from social contexts and from society as a whole.

 - You may find yourself watching too much TV and reading everything published about ongoing events.
 Such exposure may increase the risk that previously experiences blend with images from the present crisis.

-- Prioritize to care for your own wellbeing.
+- Take care of yourself.
 Make sure you get enough sleep and nutrition, and stick to your daily routines.